Only 20 minutes drive from Halls Gap, the historic gold mining town of Stawell is the closest major commercial centre to the Grampians National Park.

 Stawell is famous for hosting the annual Stawell Gift, first run in 1878.
 Check out the track at Central Park from the Stawell Gift Hall of Fame which also showcases memorabilia of the most prestigious footrace in Australia.
 The 120 metre handicap race is held annually over the Easter long weekend.

 Explore the Stawell Ironbarks Forest by bike or on foot.
 Located in the Deep Lead Nature Conservation Reserve, the forest is best seen in spring, when wild blooms are in season.
 Take in the natural surrounds and try to spot some of the endangered species that have made this forest one of the most important conservation sites in Victoria.

-Travel to nearby Black Range and take the walk to Bunjil's Shelter – a huge rock overhang with ancient rock art depicting Bunjil, an Aboriginal spirit figure.
+Travel to the nearby Black Range and take the walk to Bunjil's Shelter– a huge rock overhang with ancient rock art depicting Bunjil, an Aboriginal spirit figure.